Hender-hs/tasky/README.md

 ## General Information
 - It's a big project.
 It was made by us in our course of full stack developer.
 - What problem does it (intend to) solve?
-- We were going to try to solve the difficult problem that anyone has... to create a good habits and achieve their goals.
+  We were going to try to solve the difficult problem that anyone has... to create a good habits and achieve their goals.
 - What is the purpose of your project?
-- Help the users to create habits in their own or in group, which means you can look for a group that you fit in and get started.
+  Help the users to create habits in their own or in group, which means you can look for a group that you fit in and get started.
 - Why did you guys undertake it?
-- In the first place was to pratice our front-end knowledge, and the second place was to solve a problem that touchs everyone.
+  In the first place was to pratice our front-end knowledge, and the second place was to solve a problem that touchs everyone.

 ## Technologies Used
 - JavaScript
 - React
+- GitFlow
+- Scrum and Kanbam

 ## Libs Used
 - Material-UI